 Estimated read time: 30 min Technical level: Beginner+ What you’ll learn: What Automation As A Service is and why it’s useful.
 Ideal profile(s): Automation Specialist, CTO, Load or Functional Tester, Ops Engineer, Developer Author: Dorian Cransac (exense GmbH)

 A recent study by McKinsey & Company suggests that as many as 800 million jobs could be lost to automation in the near future.
-This process isn’t likely to slow down as companies worldwide keep investing in automation tools and historic entry barriers such as infrastructure are disappearing due to technological advances such as cloud computing.
+This process isn’t likely to slow down as companies worldwide keep investing in automation tools and historic entry barriers such as infrastructure are disappearing due to technological advances (Cloud Computing, Big Data Frameworks, etc).

-This phenomenon is resulting in mounting pressure for recruiters.
-Developers and automation specialists were already heavily sought after but with a continuous increase in complexity, it is becoming ever more difficult to find technicians capable of building and maintaining automation stacks.
-In order to reduce their burden, part of the solution is to make sure that developers focus on the most technical aspects of automation while passing on technically less demanding tasks to users who are not as proficient in code and automation.
-A pre-requisite for this is to expose core technical services to these users in a way that they can understand.
+This phenomenon is resulting in mounting pressure not only for IT technicians but also for recruiters.
+Skilled developers and automation specialists were already heavily sought after but a continuous increase in complexity is making it ever more difficult to find technicians capable of building and maintaining automation stacks.
+In order to reduce their burden, part of the solution is to make sure that developers focus on the most technical aspects of automation while less demanding tasks are deferred to users who are not as proficient in code but understand automation and business goals.

 Automation isn’t just about code

-As part of the design of our next-generation automation platform, we wanted to close this gap and make it as easy as possible for business users to create and use new automation routines.
+As part of the design of our next-generation automation platform, we wanted to close this gap and make it as easy as possible for business users to create and use new automation routines on the fly.
 We wanted to place the end user back at the heart of our automation strategy.
 We’ve achieved this by creating a clear interface between code and business logic and by exposing core services in a way that’s understandable and easily accessible to non-technical users.

-This allows users to defined automation routines and execute them based on atomic actions which are familiar to them.
+Coupled with a user-friendly web editor, this approach allows users to define automation routines and execute them based on atomic automated actions which are familiar to them.
 Feel free to check out our innovative keyword-driven approach and become familiar with step’s Plans and Keywords objects if you’re interested in how this interface works.